ImAKappa/pftp/docs/1-Fortune-Telling/index.md

 --8<-- "1-Fortune-Telling/fortune/fortune_1.py"
 ```

+!!! question

+    What happens when you remove the `\n` character?
+    Re-run the script and compare the difference.

 That's better.
 But it's weird for her to respond if we don't ask a question.

 ![Example usage of fortune_1.py script in Thonny](./01-fortune_1_thonny-2024-06-15.png)